-A student who has evidence that he or she has been assigned an inaccurate or unjust grade must first consult with the instructor who assigned the grade and then the appropriate program director.
-If a satisfactory resolution does not result from these consultations, the student has the right of formal appeal initiated through the office of the dean of the college.
-The appeal must be made in writing within one year of the date the grade was officially recorded
+A student who has evidence that he or she has been assigned an inaccurate or unjust grade must first consult with the instructor who assigned the grade and then the appropriate Program Director.
+If a satisfactory resolution does not result from these consultations, the student has the right of formal appeal initiated through the office of the Dean of the College.
+The appeal must be made in writing within three months of the date the grade was officially recorded